polina3996/Collisions-and-Hospitals/README.md

 <h>Collisions and nearest hospitals Data Analysis</h>

-In this analysis I train a skill of prozimity analysis, calculating distances and placing buffer polygons onto map.
+In this analysis I train a skill of proximity analysis, calculating distances and placing buffer polygons onto map.

 <h>Data</h>